arskom/spyne/ROADMAP.rst

 * Support for the JsonSchema interface document standard.
 * Support for the Thrift binary protocol.
 * Support for the Thrift IDL -- The Thrift Interface Definition Language.
 * Support for the XmlRpc standard.
-Thanks to the XmlObject protocol, this is 90% ready!
 * Support for EXI -- The Efficient Xml Interchange as a serializer.
 * SMTP as server transport.
 * SMTP as client transport.